 Find out where you will be interviewing and do a dry run so you will know how long it takes to get there.
 You absolutely do not want to show up late.

-- Bring a copy of your resume with you.
+- Bring a copy of your resume with you and the contact information of at least 3 references.

 - Don't bring anything else you won't use in the interview.
-(Briefcase, purse, etc.)
+(Briefcase, purse, phone etc.)

 - Be prepared to tell the interviewer your strengths and how you can add value to the company